 Honey has been used to heal us for centuries - in fact, the use of honey in recorded history dates back to the year, 1392.
 This was to treat wounds which is still being studied today; but it was also believed to help in the fight bacterial infections.

-The leaves of the Manuka tree, also known as a tea tree, have been known for centuries among the indigenous tribes of New Zealand and southern Australia for their healing powers.
+The leaves of the Manuka tree, also known as a tea tree, have been known for centuries among the indigenous tribes of New Zealand for their healing powers.

 Bees that collect nectar from this tree make Manuka honey, which has far superior healing properties than regular honey.
 All honey does contain antimicrobial properties, but Manuka honey also contains non-hydrogen peroxide, which gives makes it a stronger anti-bacterial.